sudouc/sudouc.club/README.md

   - `npm run start` to compile and launch BrowserSync and visit the dev site at `http://localhost:4000`

 ### Building for production
+The website should now automatically build and deploy when a new version merged or pushed into the Main branch.

+For more information on how this works, check the github actions associated with this project.
+Old instructions for building a production-ready version of the site are retained below, in case it's ever useful for someone.

+#### You should no longer need to do this when pushing to production - for manual builds only!

 Run `npm run build` to build the production version.
 To push to GitHub pages (currently an ugly work around until we setup CI properly):
 - Copy the output of `_site` to `docs`